museumcomputernetwork/mcn-2020-git-haiku/index.md

-A owner of the old thatched hut
+Ballet in the air
-network is awesome for tea-
+All that remains
-Over the orchid
+It’s the Doll’s Festival.